brain-score/language/docs/source/index.rst

-The Brain-Score Language library contains benchmarks that can easily be used to test language models on their alignment to human behavioral and internal brain processing, as well as language models in a form that they can easily be tested on new behavioral or neural data.
+The Brain-Score Language library contains benchmarks that can easily be used to test language models on their alignment to human behavioral and internal brain processing, as well as language models that can easily be tested on new behavioral or neural data.
 This makes experimental data accessible to modelers, and computational models accessible to experimenters, accelerating progress in discovering ever-more-accurate models of the human brain and mind.